google/flatbuffers/docs/source/Schemas.md

 ### Root type

-This declares what you consider to be the root table (or struct) of the serialized data.
+This declares what you consider to be the root table of the serialized data.
 This is particularly important for parsing JSON data, which doesn't include object type information.

 ### File identification and extension